 The problem is that when you aren’t wearing your hearing aids on a regular basis, you’re creating some troubling disadvantages for yourself over the long term.
-Your hearing could get drastically worse.
+Your hearing could get worse.
 You could suffer from social isolation and cognitive decline.
-Your overall health could be compromised.
 So, if you are not wearing your hearing aids, you should definitely be reading this.

 If your hearing aids are sitting unused in a nightstand drawer somewhere, you likely have a reason.
 Sure, maybe you haven’t exactly been forthcoming about what those reasons are.
 Maybe, when your family asks, you even say something nondescript and evasive, like, “I just don’t like them.”